poweif/brpy/README.md

 # brpy #
 brpy (pronounced "burpy") is a browser-side interactive python client that stresses edit-as-you-go rapid-prototyping.
-The long term goal of the project is to provide a [Mathematica](http://www.wolfram.com/mathematica/)-like environment where applied math enthusiasts and engineers can express their ideas and collaborate on projects.
+The long term goal of the project is to provide a [Mathematica](http://www.wolfram.com/mathematica/)-like environment where students, teachers, applied math enthusiasts and engineers can express their ideas and collaborate on projects.

+With this platform, it should be simple to create standalone lessons, learning modules, and algorithm walkthrough/demos. brpy currently provides markdown and latex-style output and glut-based WebGL hooks.
+(In the future, we might provide built-in d3 support and canvas2D support.)

 brpy is built on a fork/branch of [skulpt](https://github.com/skulpt/skulpt).